-Guest Resource Services
+Resource Services

-Guest Resource Services (GRS) are critical services that set the tone for each customer visit.
-The Subrecipient shall utilize a concierge-style approach that guides customers as they choose from an extensive menu of services.
-The Subrecipient shall provide staff to work the front end of the center to deliver the full range of services needed to help customers obtain and retain employment under the direction of the functional GRS Supervisor.
-The Subrecipient shall provide GRS services that include, but are not limited to:
+Resource services are critical services that set the tone for each customer visit.
+The TC Futures service delivery model utilizes a concierge-style approach that guides customers as they choose from an extensive menu of services.
+The Subrecipient shall provide staff to work in the resource area to deliver the full range of services needed to help customers obtain and retain employment.
+The Subrecipient shall provide resources that include, but are not limited to:

-- A warm welcome to customers entering the center. - Triage of the customer's needs to determine next steps. - Orientation to the WorkSource center and center resources, including Assistive Technology, referral to workshops, and general labor market information. - Assisting customers in navigating WorkSourceWA.com to access job search tools and resources, career opportunities, build a resume, learn about occupations in demand, research training opportunities and more.
+- A warm welcome to customers entering the specialty center; - Initial assessment of the customer's skills, education, and career objectives to determine the customer's needs and next steps; - An orientation to TC Futures center, including educating and referring customers to services, referrals to workshops, and general labor market information; - Assistance navigating the WorkSourceWA.com website to access job search tools and resources, career opportunities, build a resume, learn about occupations in demand, research training opportunities; - Access to Unemployment Insurance information;

-- Providing access to Unemployment Insurance information. - Job search, resume and application assistance. - Translation and interpretive service as needed. - Providing technical assistance with computers, faxes, scanners, and assistive technology usage. - Assistance with job fairs, hiring and informational events. - Providing career training information and referrals to the appropriate staff. - Ensuring veterans and eligible spouses understand their rights under Veterans Priority of Service.
+- Assistance with job search, LinkedIn Learning, resume critiques, mock interviews, completing online applications and employment referrals; - Translation and interpretive services as needed; - Assistance with computers, scanners, and assistive technology; - Referrals to job fairs, hiring events, and informational events and instructions on how to register; - Career training information and referrals to appropriate programs; and - Inform veterans and eligible spouses of their rights under Veterans Priority of Service.